maliMirkec/personal-website/source/portfolio/littlebundle/index.md

 ---
-title: Huggable
+title: Little Bundle
 comments: false
 cta2:
   span: "Got questions?
 Or projects?
 I would like to learn more.
 Contact me today!"
   btn1: "Get in touch ⇢"
   btn2: "Open 2020 Q4"
-description: Huggable is a US-based company with a mission to maximize children's' health by making high-quality formula easily accessible, from the moment you’re ready to transition from or supplement breastfeeding.
+description: Little Bundle is a US-based company with a mission to maximize children's' health by making high-quality formula easily accessible, from the moment you’re ready to transition from or supplement breastfeeding.
 thumbnail: h_ahx9mm.png
 portfolio: true
 order: 7